 Enforcement levels: Sentinel allows policies to be defined along with an "enforcement level" that dictates the pass/fail behavior of a policy.
 Advisory policies warn if they fail, soft mandatory policies can have their failures overridden, and hard mandatory policies must pass under all circumstances.
 Having this as a built-in concept enables you to model policy more accurately and completely for your organization.

-Installing Sentinel Simulator
+Installing Sentinel CLI

 sentinel.
 Any other files in the package can be safely removed and Sentinel will still function.